filamentgroup/grunticon/README.md

 In addition to the required configuration properties above, grunticon's grunt configuration lets you configure the names of the files and the images folder it generates inside `dest`.

 - `svgo`: Choose whether or not you would like to use SVGO to optimize your SVG files.
 Default: `false`
+- `pngcrush`: Choose whether or not you like to use pngcrush to optimize your png files.
+Default: `false`
 - `datasvgcss`: The name of the generated CSS file containing SVG data uris.
 Default: `"icons.data.svg.css"`
 - `datapngcss`: The name of the generated CSS file containing PNG data uris.
 Default: `"icons.data.png.css"`
 - `urlpngcss`: The name of the generated CSS file containing external png url references.
 Default: `"icons.fallback.css"`